 CEO, CPO, PMP, PgMP, PfMP, PMI-RMP)

-Prof. Dr. Te Wu is the CEO of PMO Advisory and a professor at Stevens Institute of Technology, China Europe International Business School and Montclair State University.
+Prof. Dr. Te Wu is the CEO of PMO Advisory and an Associate Professor at Montclair State University.
 Te is certified in Portfolio, Program, Project, and Risk Management.
-He is an active volunteer including serving on PMI’s Portfolio Management and Risk Management Core Teams and other roles.
+He is an active volunteer including serving as the chair of PMI’s Portfolio Management Standard Committee.
+He previously worked on various standards including portfolio management, risk management and program management for PMI and ISO.
 As a practitioner, executive, teacher, writer, and speaker, Dr. Wu enjoys sharing his knowledge and experiences and networking with other professionals.

 Related resources mentioned in the article: